Stem Cell Procedure

 Bone Marrow Stem Cell Procedure

-The bone marrow procedure is a hybrid treatment that takes place over the course of three days in a clinical outpatient setting.
+The bone marrow procedure is a hybrid treatment that takes place over the course of two days in a clinical outpatient setting.
 Before treatment can begin, the patient must complete all bloodwork, paperwork and prerequisite testing, which typically includes an electrocardiogram (EKG) and a pulmonary function test.
 After this necessary evaluation, the patient can visit one of our state-of-the-art clinics to begin treatment.

 Patients are often surprised by the simplicity of these minimally invasive procedures, but with cutting-edge technology and a patient-centric clinical team, patients can rest assured that they are in good hands.
 Throughout the entire treatment process, patients have the opportunity to get any questions immediately answered by our knowledgeable medical staff.
 The Lung Institute clinical team remains in contact with patients after treatment and works together with the patient’s physician and pulmonologist to create a strong support system for the patient.

-On the last day of treatment, a Lung Institute clinician will assess the patient for discharge and outline what the next few weeks will look like in terms of follow-up care.
+On the second and last day of treatment, a Lung Institute clinician will assess the patient for discharge and outline what the next few weeks will look like in terms of follow-up care.
 Generally, the patient will receive follow-up care at two weeks, three months and six months following his or her treatment.
 The patient is encouraged to return for a follow-up appointment with his or her pulmonologist at his or her three-month mark.
 At any time post-treatment, patients are welcome to contact their Patient Coordinator with questions and status updates.

 - The Future of Regenerative Medicine is bright, and more promising all the time.
 Future breakthroughs in regenerative medicine promise the ability to regrow tissue to cure disease or repair damaged ...
 Read more